Post

 To calculate the usable storage you can get from your AVS host, you can use the website mentioned below.
 The example is of AV36P. which has 2 Disk groups with 3 capacity disk each of 3.2 TB.

-Finding usable storage of VSAN Selecting RAID configuring for vSAN usable storage
+Selecting RAID configuring for vSAN usable storage

 Based on observations, you’ll get anywhere between 10 – 13 TB of usable space per node.
 Capacity disks with AVS nodes can be found in screenshot below.